eltociear/website/source-materials/framework-outline-revisions/tier-2/cognitive-sovereignty-accord/20-grok-revision.md

         * Be co-designed with and audited by the **Earth Council** and **Cultural & Ancestral Wisdom Council** to ensure cultural and ethical alignment.
 Autonomous modification of protocols by AI systems is prohibited, with violators subject to immediate decommissioning and developer sanctions by the **Digital Justice Tribunal**.
 * **Global Training & Certification Ecosystem:**
     * The **GGF Practitioner Academy** will provide standardized, accessible training for practitioners, with a minimum of 30% of scholarships and stipends reserved for applicants from the Global South, including remote participation options and stipends.
 Curricula will include cultural competency, trauma-informed care, and cognitive equity, co-developed with the **Earth Council**, **Cultural & Ancestral Wisdom Council**, and **Foundation Protocol** oversight body.
-    * A **Certification Portability Clause** ensures practitioners can operate across **BAZ-level Sanctuary Councils**, subject to local registration and additional training on local cultural protocols or legal standards.
+    * A **Certification Portability Clause** ensures practitioners can operate across **BAZ-level Cognitive Sovereignty Councils**, subject to local registration and additional training on local cultural protocols or legal standards.

 ### Pillar IV: Reciprocity & Regenerative Economics